 After this, we will proceed to our lunch place.
 Along the way, we will stop at the Hmong market where agricultural products from the Royal Project are for sale.
 We will have a Thai lunch at a local restaurant.
 After lunch, we will drive for five minutes to the starting point of our hike.
 We will trek for about two hours, first along a majestic waterfall and then through the fields of the Karen people.
 A local Karen guide will accompany us.
 We will have to cross the river several times.

 This multi-tiered waterfall cascades towards the Karen village Ban Mae Klang Luang, where our trek ends.
 After this, we will spend some time in the village and learn about coffee cultivation.
 You can taste a delicious cup of Mae Klang Luang coffee if you like.
 Then we will return to Chiang Mai.
 Along the way, we will stop at the Vachirathan waterfalls.
 After an exhilarating day, we will drop you off at your hotel.
-We hope you enjoyed your Forests and Doi Inthanon Waterfalls trip!
+We hope you enjoyed your Doi Inthanon tour!